Portfolio Management

 7 / 45

-7) Which of the following is an example of an "insight" you might gain from financial data analysis?
+7) Which of the following would be considered an unstructured financial data source?

 8 / 45